Drupal - Intermediate: Videos in Drupal

 Scroll down, save your page and see if the video is displayed as expected.

+Another problem you may encounter is a video without a Cover Image.
 Please note that not all videos in the library have images

 You can see what it looks like in the WYSIWYG

-screenshot video without image
+screenshot wysiwyg video without image

 And if we press save, you can see what it looks like on the page

-screenshot video without image display
+screenshot wysiwyg video without image display

 If you encounter this, please contact Communications so that they can edit the video.
 If you really want to use it without an image, make sure it is in it’s own WYSIWYG so it won’t display in an odd way as seen above.

-One other option to display a video is to have it be part of the Feature Large and Feature Medium Flexible Content Items.
+Another option to display a video is to have it be part of the Feature Large and Feature Medium Flexible Content Items.

 Back to Top ^